StrangeRanger/nadeko-manager-scripts/README.md

   Once built, you can run the images using the same instructions provided in the [Docker Hub repository](https://hub.docker.com/r/strangeranger/nadeko-manager-testing).

-## Support
+## Support and Issues

-For questions, suggestions, or bug reports, please open an issue on [GitHub](https://github.com/StrangeRanger/nadeko-manager-scripts/issues).
+Please use [GitHub Issues](https://github.com/StrangeRanger/dotfiles/issues) for bug reports and feature requests.

 ## License